per-at-commentor/aspnet-webapp-deployed-to-azure/README.md

 ## Publish release

 The workflow `Publish release` should only be used on release branches.
 It changes the corresponding release in GitHub (previously created with `Prepare release`) from draft to published.
 It also increments the patch version in the release-branch to indicate that futher development on the branch is for the next patch release.

+## Deploy release

+The forkflow `Deploy release` whould only be used on release-tags.
+It will download the relase artifacts from the GitHub release matching the given tag and deploy them to the given environment.